kpreid/e-on-javascript/README.txt

 5. Serve your application.

   The HTML file must have appropriate (relative or absolute) URLs to e.js (supplied), compiled emaker .js files, and your compiled E program.

+--- Implementation notes

+Since JavaScript null and undefined throw when called, E's null is a distinct object (e_null), and JS null and undefined are considered kinds of broken reference.

+--- Todo list

+- A parser for E written in E or JavaScript (perhaps using OMeta http://www.cs.ucla.edu/~awarth/ometa/ )
+- Get the compiler running under EoJS
+    (Together these two would make it capable of providing a REPL without a web server supporting it.)
+- Provide a bridge to Caja DOM taming so that E programs can manipulate their page's DOM